MilesMickelson/Company-Finder/README.md

 ### Description

-Web app that allows a user to search a public database via a company stock symbol to view company's stock market profile's.
-After hitting a publicly available API the requested info will display on the home page with some styling to aid in data visual.
+A web app gives users a tool to search via a company stock symbol to view a company's market profile.
+After hitting a publicly available API, the requested info will display on the home page with some styling to aid in data visualization.

 * **Thank you**, ***-Miles Mickelson***